jiachenghe666/Project904/README.md

 In Project904, I test the finite sample performance under various empirical environment and tuning parameter settings.

-The metrics I use include the mean square error between estimated treatment effects and true treatment effect (predictive accuracy of the point estimate), as well as the confidence interval coverage rate under repeated sampling (e.g. whether the 95% confidence interval really covers the true effect in 95% of the cases).
+The metrics I use include the mean square error between estimated treatment effect and true treatment effect (predictive accuracy of the point estimate), as well as the confidence interval coverage rate under repeated sampling (e.g. whether the 95% confidence interval really covers the true effect in 95% of the cases).

 ## R package